Peanut Butter Fudge Cookies are a chewy peanut butter cookie cup with a chocolatey fudge filling. They are like a reverse Reese’s Peanut Butter Cup!

-Peanut Butter Fudge Puddles
+How to make Peanut Butter Fudge Cookies

-In mixing bowl, cream butter, peanut butter and sugars.
+- In mixing bowl, cream butter, peanut butter and sugars.
 Add egg and vanilla.

-Stir together flour, baking soda and salt.
+- Stir together flour, baking soda and salt.
 Add to creamed mixture.
 Mix well.

-Chill for 1 hour.
+- Chill for 1 hour.
 Shape into small balls.
 Place in lightly greased mini muffin tins.
 Bake at 325 for 14 minutes or until lightly browned.

-Remove from oven and immediately make "wells" in the center of each cookie (sometimes this will happen automatically) Cool in pan for 5 minutes, then carefully remove to wire rack.
+- Remove from oven and immediately make "wells" in the center of each cookie (sometimes this will happen automatically) Cool in pan for 5 minutes, then carefully remove to wire rack.

-Melt chocolate chips in microwave by heating the chips in a microwaveable bowl for 30 seconds.
+- Melt chocolate chips in microwave by heating the chips in a microwaveable bowl for 30 seconds.
 Stir.
 Continue heating in 30 second increments until the chips are all melted.

-Stir in milk and vanilla.
+- Stir in milk and vanilla.
 Mix well.
 Warm thoroughly.

-Put filling in zip-lock bag, cut the corner, and squeeze fill each cookie with fudge.
+- Put filling in zip-lock bag, cut the corner, and squeeze fill each cookie with fudge.